KoilDoch/WebXR-Mars-Simulation/README.md

-# Realistic Simulation of Mars Enviroment Using WebXR Technologies
+# Creating an Interactive Web Based Simulation of a Mars Enviroment Using WebXR

+# Purpose

+# Design/Methodology/Approach

+# Finding

+# Originality/Value